sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 - "I have never let my schooling interfere with my education." -- Allen Grant (though often it is attributed to Mark Twain)

-- "Only the weak, poor, jealous, incapable idiots keep talking about fairness, justice and equality." -- Krishnamurti Ramanathan Iyer

 - "Meeting is where minutes are kept and hours are lost"

 - "Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught." -- Oscar Wilde